Right Turn on Red vs. U-Turn – Who has the Right of Way?

 There are numerous derivations of the same situation.
 If there is no signal or sign for the driver making the U-turn but a stop sign facing the driver attempting to make a right turn, the driver making a legal U-turn still has the right of way.

-As a general rule, the driver attempting to execute a right turn on red will be at fault for accidents that occur at the intersection involving the right-on-red driver.
 The driver attempting to execute a right on red has a duty to make sure that the intersection is free of pedestrians, bicyclists, motorcycles, and other cars lawfully in the intersection.

 Many people will complain because it is impossible to discern whether cars in the left turn lane will execute a U-turn or simply make a left turn.
 It is a good practice when turning right on red to check the traffic approaching from the left, both crosswalks and the left-hand turn lane so that you are certain it is safe to proceed with the right turn.